Set up Google Shopping Feed

 - Click "Save".

-The URL for your shopping feed is located just below the shopping feed setup.
+The URL for your shopping feed is located just below the feed setup.

 Extra customization